tejaspundlik/iot-project-test/README.md

 # Testing of deployment

-## Tested apk deployment of an sample app
+## Tested apk deployment of a sample app

 Testing
 - [x] APK deployment